 The teacher self-assessment, goal setting, and professional development processes are all interwoven and applied throughout the school year to positively impact each teacher's professional practices and ultimately increase student performance.
-Each teacher will review data and reflect on his or her professional practice, including reviewing the domains, dimensions, and descriptors of the T-TESS rubric.
+Each teacher will review data and reflect on his or her professional practice, including reviewing the domains, dimensions, and data and reflect on his or her professional practice, including reviewing the domains, dimensions, ar descriptors of the T-TESS rubric.